transmute-industries/transmute-framework/README.md

 unlock awesome state mangement capabilities powered by redux.

 ReadModels represent views of the state of your smart contract.
-For example, a PLC for a nuclear facility might have an event steam containg firmware updates, commands, readings, etc...
+For example, a PLC for a nuclear facility might have an event stream containg firmware updates, commands, readings, etc...
 These events are reduced into a model which represents state of the controller over time.
 As actions are taken, events are processed and the state of the controller updates.